unfoldingWord-dev/translationStudio-Info/docs/tStart.rst

 The Choose target language window appears, enabling you to select a different target language.
 As soon as you select a language, a message displays to tell you the change is complete.

-What if you cannot find the desired target language?
+What if I cannot find the desired target language?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you do not see your language in the list of target languages, first try alternate spellings, dialect names, and any variant names for your language.
 If you still can't find it, you can request that your language be added.